prp0x80/semantic_to_sql/README.md

 ### Usage

 Either run with `poetry run python query_builder.py`, or import into your code

+Run streamlit app with `streamlit run app.py`